MeshackT/scanner/README.md

 add the path to store file

-3. sign application and create app bundle add the def functions ontop of android add and replace the build class
+3. sign application and create app bundle add the def functions on top of android add and replace the build class
 4. flutter build appbundle